Today, you’re going to learn all about CBT for phobia and how to get rid of a phobia using Cognitive-Behavioral Therapy (CBT).

 This kind of phobia can be very disruptive for individuals who have to face heights often, such as working in a high-rise building, looking out on their apartment window, riding a train over a tall bridge, etc.

 Cognitive-Behavioral Therapy (CBT) is very effective in Acrophobia.
-By confronting a person’s deep-seated fears and changing their way of thinking about heights, CBT help people suffering from Acrophobia control their fear-inducing thought patterns.
+By confronting a person’s deep-seated fears and changing their way of thinking about heights, CBT helps people suffering from Acrophobia control their fear-inducing thought patterns.

-* Imagine yourself in high place, like a mountain top overlooking a beautiful view.
+2. Imagine yourself in a high place, like a mountain top overlooking a beautiful view.
 It’s important to stay calm while doing this.
 If you find yourself getting anxious, calm yourself down and talk yourself through it.